Berta Gielge

 Berta grew up in Austria, in a Polish-Austrian bilingual family with four siblings.
 After finishing high school, she traveled to France for a “gap-year” of volunteer service, before studying Ecology and Natural Resource Management in Vienna and in the Eastern Caribbean, where her interest in sustainable farming traditions and practices was sparked.

-Always rooted in her own gardening practice and food-processing for the local market, she frequently travels to Senegal to deliver workshops in gardening and Permaculture, or to assist international research teams working on topics connected to agro-ecology in the Sahel.
+Always rooted in her own gardening practice and food-processing for the local market, she frequently travels across Senegal to deliver workshops in gardening and permaculture, or to assist international research teams working on topics connected to agro-ecology in the Sahel.
 She is actively involved in the local network of organic agriculture movements as well as in cultural and ecological projects in her village, Thiafoura.
 She is fluent in English, French, German, Polish and Wolof.